 Does Google Advertising work well for law firms?

 Google advertising can have a drastic effect on the amount of business your firm can receive.
-However, using the AdWords platform can be tricky for beginners, and also very expensive.
+However, using the Ads platform can be tricky for beginners, and also very expensive.

 Even though you only pay per click, those clicks can cost hundreds of dollars in certain instances.
 So it’s important to know what you are getting into upfront.
 It’s also advisable to hire a professional to manage your ad campaigns in order to avoid wasting money.